INT Visitor Information|

 Transportation to the Airport

-LOADING DOCK for Guthrie and the Physics/Astronomy building on 15th Ave NE just north of its intersection with NE Pacific Street.
+LOADING DOCK for Guthrie and the Physics/Astronomy building on the east side of 15th Ave NE just north of its intersection with NE Pacific Street.

-Shuttle Express: 425-981-7000 or 1-800-487-7433, http://www.shuttleexpress.com.
+- Shuttle Express: 425-981-7000 or 1-800-487-7433, website at http://www.shuttleexpress.com.
 Your hotel will probably be happy to arrange for Shuttle Express to pick you up there.
 If you would prefer to leave from the INT, the shuttle will pick you up where you specify approximately 2 hours before your flight departure time.

-From there, take Seattle's new Link Light Rail service (now $1.75-$2.50) directly to Sea-Tac Airport.
+- From there, take Seattle's Link Light Rail service (now $2.75) directly to SEA TAC Airport.
 Buy tickets at vending machine on platform.
 Allow at least an hour for the whole trip but more during rush hour.

-If you'd like to leave directly from the INT, it would be easier to catch the #43 on the west side of 15th Ave NE & NE Pacific St., get off at Pine St. & 5th Ave., and take Link Light Rail to Sea-Tac from Westlake Station as above.
+- If you'd like to leave directly from the INT, it might be easier to catch the #48 on the SW corner of 15th Ave NE & NE 40th St., get off at Mount Baker Transit Center BAY 2 (WB)and take Link Light Rail to SEA TAC.

 Back to Top